crispab/signup/UsingVagrant.md

 1. Then you do `vagrant up` and wait while vagrant configure VirtualBox and download, install and configure everything else.
 1. Now you can ssh into the guest machine by doing `vagrant ssh`
 1. Go to the shared project/SignUp directory with `cd /vagrant`
-1. Start the application with `play run` or
+1. Start the application with `activator run`
-1. Setup the project for IntelliJ development with `play idea`.

-Note: When doing `play run` I sometimes get `sbt.ResolveException: download failed: com.typesafe.play#play_2.10;2.2.2!play_2.10.jar(src)`.
+Note: When doing `activator run` I sometimes get an error the first time.
 Don't know why.
-I just do `play run` again and it works.
+I just do `activator run` again and it works.

 To later stop the VirtualBox, you can do either of (from the host machine):